 It appears that the reason the 753rd was sent to Camp Polk was that the decision had already been made to send the 192nd Tank Battalion overseas after the maneuvers.
 Since the army wanted replacements available for those men considered "too old" to go overseas, sending the 753rd to Louisiana provided them.
 Neil either volunteered or had his name pulled out of a hat and joined the 192nd Tank Battalion.
 He was assigned to A Company which had been a Wisconsin National Guard Tank Company.

 The 192nd was boarded onto the U.S.A.T.
-Hugh L. Scott and sailed on Monday, October 27th.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many of the tankers suffered from seasickness.
 Once they recovered, they spent their time breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two day layover, so the soldiers were given shore leave so they could see the island.

-On Wednesday, November 5th, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.

-During this part of the voyage, on Saturday, November 15th, smoke from an unknown ship was seen on the horizon.
+During this part of the voyage, on Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 During this part of the voyage, smoke from an unknown ship was seen on the horizon.
 The cruiser that was escorting the two transports revved up its engines, its bow came out of the water, and it took off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country.

-When they arrived at Guam on Sunday, November 16th, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th, and docked at Pier 7 later that morning.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
 He made sure they had what they needed, and that they received Thanksgiving Dinner before he went to have his own dinner.
-Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.
+Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.